waseemjaleel/Terraform-Full-Course-Azure/README.md

 ### Module 1: Core Concepts

 #### Video 1: Introduction to Terraform
+- Understanding Infrastructure as Code (IaC)
+- Why we need IaC
 - What is Terraform and its benefits
-- Understanding Infrastructure as Code (IaC)
+- Challenges with the traditional approach
 - Terraform Workflow
-- Installing Terraform
+- Terraform Providers
 - [Code Sample](/lessons/01-introduction/)

 #### Video 2: Terraform Provider
-- Understanding providers
-- Provider configuration
-- Provider versions
+- Installing Terraform
 - [Code Sample](/lessons/02-terraform-provider/)

 #### Video 3: Resource Group and Storage Account